Valacirca3927/networking/cef.md

+### RP Failure

+NSF or NSR keep the CEF entries in the table while the control plane recovers.
+Otherwise, the routes will flap.

 ### Looking at CEF to see the default route on IOS

 Cisco IOS really likes it when the mask is specified.